OrangeFox86/DreamcastControllerUsbPico/README.md

 | 0x00000200 | Mouse |

 ### Location Word

+Below defines a location word which is used to address blocks of memory in some peripherals.

 | Byte 0 (LSB) | Byte 1 | Byte 2 | Byte 3 (MSB) |
 | :---: | :---: | :---: | :---: |